 Buying, selling and trading crypto gas fees

-This ones pretty straightforward because these fees are all associated with a transaction.
+This ones pretty straightforward because these fees are all associated with a transaction - whether that's a purchase, sale or trade.
 Capital Gains Tax rules allow for you to add transaction fees to the cost basis of an asset.
 So whenever you buy, sell or trade crypto on the Ethereum blockchain and pay a gas fee - you can add this to your cost base.
 This will reduce the amount of tax you owe on a given asset by giving a more realistic picture of what it actually cost you.

 You buy 1 ETH for $3,000.
 The gas fee is $100.
 Your current cost basis is $3,000 + $100 = $3100.